 Deception Island is frequented by European and South American researchers, as well as tourists looking to explore this remote continent.

-Thousands of chinstrap penguins live on the island and visitors will also get the chance to swim in Pendulum cove (the volcanic eruptions have created geothermal lakes, lagoons and pools).
-Check one more continent off your bucket list and really get away from it all.
+Thousands of chinstrap penguins live on the island and visitors will also get the chance to swim in Pendulum Cove (volcanic eruptions have created geothermal lakes, lagoons and pools here).
+You'll get to check one more continent off your bucket list and really get away from it all.

-The island of Bali is the mecca of relaxation.
-It is home to so many incredible natural wonders, with thick forests, volcanic mountains, coral reefs and sandy beaches.
-It is the perfect spot to reset and refresh.
+The island of Bali is an absolute mecca of relaxation.
+It is home to so many incredible natural wonders, from thick forests and volcanic mountains to coral reefs and sandy beaches.
+And, for people who've just made their New Year's resolutions, it is the ultimate place to reset and refresh.

-Visit the Ubud Monkey Forest (to get that monkey off your back), the Tanah Lot temple of Denpasar and hit the beach in Kuta.
+Visit the Ubud Monkey Forest (and get that monkey off your back), the Tanah Lot Temple of Denpasar and hit the beach in Kuta.
 There are so many options for places to spend the night, as Bali is home to some of the most luxurious hotels in the world.
 Get rid of those bad habits and recharge with a trip to this holidaymaker's paradise.
-Here you can read more about holidays in Bali.

-You might not be able to teach an old dog new tricks, but you can probably learn a fair amount of Mandarin or Spanish before 2021 comes a knocking.
-If you're looking to educate yourself in 2020, head to a place where formal education got its start as a source of inspiration.
+You might not be able to teach an old dog new tricks, but you can probably learn a fair amount of Mandarin or Spanish before the New Year comes a-knocking.
+If you're looking to learn something new, head to the place where formal education got its start.

 Has your New Year's resolution been the same every year for as long as you can remember?
 Shake things up and start living your life with gusto.
 Head to a place where few others have been, but many dream about.

 Victoria Falls is considered one of the seven natural wonders of the world.
-The Zambezie River, which forms the border between Zambia and Zimbabwe, is the source for these falls.
-The Devil's Pool at the edge of the falls on the Zambian side is an incredible place for a swim.
-A naturally-occurring "armchair" keeps visitors from falling to their deaths, but also makes for a cool photo.
+The waters of the Zambezi River, which forms the border between Zambia and Zimbabwe, drive the immense power of these falls.
+The Devil's Pool, which can be found on the Zambian side, is an incredible place for a swim.
+A naturally occurring 'armchair' keeps visitors from falling to their deaths, but also makes for a memorable photo.

-"It is by far the grandest of all the special temples of nature I was ever permitted to enter."
-The naturalist John Muir once said this of Yosemite National Park and its sentiment still applies.
-The beautiful national parks of the USA are an excellent place to spend some time with loved ones away from the bustle of the city, the responsibilities of life and the stress of the daily grind.
+"It is by far the grandest of all the special temples of nature I was ever permitted to enter," John Muir once said of Yosemite National Park and this sentiment still applies.
+The beautiful national parks of the US are an excellent place to spend some time with loved ones away from the bustle of the city and the stress of the daily grind.

-Located in the Sierra Nevada Mountains of California, this park boats the granite cliff of El Capitan and the mesmerising Vernal Fall.
-There are over 800 miles of hiking trails within the park and we're sure one of those trails is the perfect spot to spend some quality time together.
+Located in the Sierra Nevada Mountains of California, this park boasts the granite cliff of El Capitan and the mesmerising Vernal Falls.
+There are over 800 miles of hiking trails within the park; we're sure that one of those trails will be the setting for some quality time together.

-Are you tired of always ringing in the New Year with a round of "Auld Lang Syne"?
+Are you tired of always ringing in the New Year with a round of 'Auld Lang Syne'?
 Haven't picked anyone to kiss at midnight this year?
-Then pack your bags and head off to a new country to try their New Year's Eve traditions on for size.
-Our favourite finds are listed below:
+Then pack your bags and head off to a new country to try out their New Year's Eve traditions.
+Here are some of our favourite quirky traditions.

 Leading up to New Year's Eve, Ecuadorians build monigotes, which are effigies meant to symbolise the ups and downs of the past year.
-Sometimes the effigies are of celebrities, fictional characters, and politicians.
+Sometimes the effigies are of celebrities, fictional characters or politicians.
 At midnight on New Year's Eve, the monigotes are brought into the street and lit on fire.
-It is also traditional to burn photographs from the last year - a convenient excuse to get rid of embarrassing party snapshots.
+It's also a tradition to burn photographs from the last year - a convenient excuse to get rid of any unflattering party photos!

 It's all about the money!
-That's why they try to make everything round in the Philippines leading up to New Year's Eve.
-Round food, round clothes, round decorations.
+That's why it's a tradition to make everything round in the Philippines leading up to New Year's Eve.
+We're talking round food, round clothes, round decorations...
 The shape represents coins and is meant to ensure prosperity in the coming year.
-Round bellies count as well, so feel free to dig into a heart New Year's feast while you're visiting.
+Round bellies count as well, so feel free to dig into a hearty New Year's feast while you're visiting.

-In Peru, the Takanakuy Festival is celebrated in several villages, such as Asterix & Obelix.
-Although the festival is usually earlier in December, the purpose is to let friends and neighbours resolve disputes from the past year through physical fights while the rest of community looks on.
-After the fighting is over, the opponents must shake hands or hug to symbolise that the disagreement will be left in the past and they will greet the new year as friends.
+In Peru, the Takanakuy Festival is celebrated in several villages.
+Although the festival is usually held earlier in December, the purpose is to let friends and neighbours resolve disputes from the past year through physical fights while the rest of community looks on.
+After the fighting is over, the opponents must shake hands or hug to symbolise that the disagreement will be left in the past and they will greet the New Year as friends.

 Ice cream lovers beware.
-In Switzerland, the New Year's Eve celebrations are culminated by throwing ice cream on the ground.
-We can only hope you get to eat some ice cream first.
+In Switzerland, New Year's Eve celebrations are culminated by throwing ice cream on the ground.
+We can only hope that you get to eat some of the ice cream first!

-In Colombia, those looking to travel in the new year will carry around a suitcase the whole day leading up to New Year's Eve.
-Supposedly, those who follow this tradition are certain to travel in the new year.
-Now that's a tradition we can get on board with!
+In Colombia, those looking to travel in the New Year will carry around a suitcase the whole day leading up to New Year's Eve.
+Supposedly, those who follow this tradition are certain to travel in the following year.
+Now that's a tradition that we can get on board with!

-If you see a lot of farmers trying to converse with their cows on New Year's Eve, try not to stare - this is tradition in Romania.
-If the cow answers, it could spell misfortune for the new year.
+If you see a lot of farmers trying to converse with their cows on New Year's Eve, try not to stare - this is a tradition in Romania.
+If the cow answers, it could spell misfortune for the New Year.